 Fresh out of a relationship?
 It may be time for some bibliotherapy.
 Books have helped us through the milestones of growing up and finding ourselves, but we’ve discovered that they’re also excellent antidotes to heartbreak.
 Whether you’re looking for tales of moving on or getting even—or you simply need a big, restorative laugh—the novels below are all excellent books to read after a breakup.
 They pair unbelievably well with ice cream, too.

-After she’s dumped for another woman, Sophie becomes desperate, depressed, and suddenly inventive: What if she opened a rehab center for other women recovering from romantic disasters?
+After she’s dumped for another woman, Sophie becomes desperate and depressed.
+Something clicks when her best friend Annie is forced to go to an Alcoholics Anonymous meeting after drinking and driving.
+Suddenly Sophie becomes inventive: What if she opened a rehab center for other women recovering from romantic disasters?
 Just like that—Sophie’s sense of purpose is reborn.
+Sophie opens up her home to the obsessed and lovesick, in order to come together in their addiction of love.
+Different women live end up living together in Sophie's house and end up helping one another to heal and stay strong.
 Funny, sweet, and with a premise reminiscent of The First Wives Club, this debut novel is perfect for when you need a bit of post-breakup rehabilitation.
 In the amusing words of New York Times-bestselling author Paula Froelich: “If you’ve ever had your heart broken and then cut your own bangs, read this book.”

 Related: 19 Movies to Watch After a Breakup

 A much-acclaimed novel, Love, Etc., is “a quirky winner” that explores life after romantic loss (Kirkus Reviews).
-The book shifts between the narratives of the real-life Jessica, a divorced writer, and the fictional heroine she’s created (whose experience largely to mirrors her own).
+The book shifts between the narratives of the real-life Jessica, a divorced writer, and the fictional heroine she’s created (whose experience largely mirrors her own).
+Isabel—the protagonist in Jessica's book—is married but on the verge of a terrible divorce.
+Both author and creation depend on one another to deal with the unpredictable shifts in romance: from love, hate, despair, to recovery.
+The structure of this novel truly makes this story unforgettable—told through diary entries, letters, and notes.
 Together, they form a fascinating story about heartbreak, love, and how even the most painful wounds can heal with time.
+You just might end up becoming a completely new person after reading this one!

 Moonlight and Mistletoe

 Heartbreak hits over the holidays as Buck, a Georgia cop, struggles to forget his ex.
-But when a young woman shows up on his doorstep with her sister and a secret, it seems he might finally get into the spirit of the season…If you’re craving a sweet, feel-good romance to nurse your own romantic blues, Moonlight and Mistletoe is the mood booster you’re looking for—complete with a wonderful central couple and even a few adorable pets.
+It can't be easy suffering from the holiday blues alone and it is hard to believe in Christmas miracles when everything seems to be going wrong but that is exactly what arrives at Buck's door.
+A young and beautiful woman—Scarlet O'Hara Scraggs—shows up on his doorstep with her sister and a secret, it seems he might finally get into the spirit of the season…If you’re craving a sweet, feel-good romance to nurse your own romantic blues, Moonlight and Mistletoe is the mood booster you’re looking for—complete with a wonderful central couple and even a few adorable pets.

 Getting Rid of Bradley

-From the master of the rom-com comes a novel that’ll keep you laughing as its main heroine, Lucy, tries to cope with leaving her cheating husband.
-Lucy’s life becomes even more chaotic when her soon-to-be ex is a no-show at divorce court, and she’s suddenly the target of an attempted murder.
-Luckily, police officer Zack is more than willing to protect her—even if it means working overtime, late into the night...Jennifer Crusie has a fantastic ability to write romances that are as sexy as they are funny, and this RITA Award winner is a fan favorite.
+From the master of the rom-com comes a novel that’ll keep you laughing as its main heroine, Lucy, tries to cope with leaving her cheating husband, Bradley.
+Lucy’s life becomes even more chaotic when her soon-to-be ex is a no-show at divorce court, and on top of that police are trying to find him for embezzlement.
+When Officer Zack Warren overhears Lucy talking about the man he is trying to find, he figures that she can lead him right to Bradley.
+When Lucy suddenly becomes the target of an attempted murder Officer Zack is more than willing to protect her—even if it means working overtime, late into the night...Jennifer Crusie has a fantastic ability to write romances that are as sexy as they are funny, and this RITA Award winner is a fan favorite.

 His Perfect Partner

 His Perfect Partner is the first installment of the Matched to Perfection series centered on three Latina sisters.
 Here, Oliveras pairs divorced single dad Tomas with Yazmine, his daughter’s dance teacher.
+With a terrible divorce, Tomas is focused on his career and his daughter so with no time or space there is no romantic possibility...or so he thinks.
+Where Cupid is concerned if there is a will, there is a way!
+It doesn't take long until their attraction for one another becomes irresistible.
 Though they’re hesitant to open up their hearts, they can’t deny that their chemistry has them wanting a closed and private room for two.
+But Yaz is determined to focus on herself and her career; Yaz must fulfill the dreams her father never could.
 Can they overcome their fears, surrender to their feelings, and tango into love?

 Bridget Jones's Diary